Department of Physics

 To be considered for this scholarship, please complete the Scholarship Application for Entering Freshmen found here:

 All of the named Physics Scholarships that follow below remember and honor a former student alumnus or a former professor that believed in and supported the quality education that the WIU Physics Department provides for its students.
 These scholarships are all awarded during the fall semester (usually in September) to current students.
-To apply, please fill out the Physics Scholarship Application (fillable pdf format) during the first three weeks of the fall semester, and attach it to an email directed to the physics office manager at TL-Erickson@wiu.edu.
+To apply, please fill out the Physics Scholarship Application (fillable pdf format) during the first three weeks of the fall semester, and attach it to an email directed to Dr. Boley at MS-Boley@wiu.edu.

 Gladwyn L. Barrett Scholarship: